Codeine: India

 Codeine preparations require a prescription in India.
 A preparation of paracetamol and codeine is available in India.
 Codeine is also present in various cough syrups as codeine phosphate including chlorpheniramine maleate.
 Pure codeine is also available as codeine sulphate tablets.
 Codeine containing cough medicine has been banned in India with effect from 14 March 2016.
 The Ministry of Health and Family Welfare has found no proof of its efficacy against cough control.

-Iran

-Preparations of codeine in Iran normally comes with paracetamol or guaifenesin, and can be purchased over-the-counter.
-Pure codeine is also available as codeine phosphate 30 mg tablets and special permit required to purchasing.
-Iran's deputy health minister reported that codeine combinations is Iran's best selling OTC medication.

 Ireland

 In Ireland, new regulations came into effect on 1 August 2010 concerning codeine, due to worries about the overuse of the drug.
 Codeine remains a semi non-prescriptive, over-the-counter drug up to a limit of 12.8 mg per pill, but codeine products must be out of the view of the public to facilitate the legislative requirement that these products "are not accessible to the public for self-selection".
 In practice, this means customers must ask pharmacists for the product containing codeine in name, and the pharmacist makes a judgement whether it is suitable for the patient to be using codeine, and that patients are fully advised of the correct use of these products.
 Products containing more than 12.8 mg codeine are available on prescription only.